|

 The only debate is whether Theo Walcott, the 16-year-old Saints

-in the promised land before or after Kevin Blackwell's steadily
+arrive in the promised land before or after Kevin Blackwell's

-I believe we're as good as anything in this division," reflected Harry
+because I believe we're as good as anything in this division,"

 Read the rest...